cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 ## Accessibility

 It's important to make our content as user-friendly as possible.
-Here are a few options to consider.
+Here are a few things to consider.

 - Use a color palette that is color-blind friendly.
 There is no standard palette for now, so use your best judgement.
 There are many resources online such as [this one from the University of California, Santa Barbara](https://www.nceas.ucsb.edu/sites/default/files/2022-06/Colorblind%20Safe%20Color%20Schemes.pdf).
 - Add tooltips to your visualizations so users can find more detail.